 Rather than using broad generalizations, induction takes single experiences or facts as premises.
-This premise could be something you’ve personally experienced or witness, or an experience that was told to you by a friend, parent, TV personality, etc.
+This premise could be something you’ve personally experienced or witnessed or an experience told to you by a friend, parent, TV personality, etc.

 The premises provide some evidence to build a conclusion.
-You might be thinking to yourself, “but the conclusion might not be true if you’re just pulling from a one-time occurrence or a handful of experiences.”
-To that I say, you are absolutely right.
+You might think, “But the conclusion might not be true if you’re just pulling from a one-time occurrence or a handful of experiences.”
+To that, I say you are right.

-There are definitely problems within induction (I’ll speak to those later,) but often times our inductive reasoning helps us make the best choices for ourselves.
-If we find ourselves taking a walk and still feeling stressed, we may just use inductive reasoning to break down what other events could be affecting our stress, our walk, and the connection between the two.
+There are problems within induction (I’ll speak to those later,) but often, our inductive reasoning helps us make the best choices for ourselves.
+If we find ourselves taking a walk and still feeling stressed, we may use inductive reasoning to break down what other events could affect our stress, our walk, and the connection between the two.